oziguerra/where_are_the_bars_at/README.md

 ## Current Functionality

-- Load list of the 20 closest bars
+- Load list of the 20 closest bars using google maps API
 - Calculate the distance from your location to each of the bars
 - Display the list of bars in a list view
 - Retrieve an image of the bars to display along with the name and other data on a list tile